0xAX/linux-insides/Booting/linux-bootstrap-5.md

 	popq	%rsi
 ```

+This set of instructions copies the compressed kernel over to where it will be decompressed.

 First of all we push `rsi` to the stack.
-We need preserve the value of `rsi`, because this register now stores a pointer to the `boot_params` which is real mode structure that contains booting related data (you must remember this structure, we filled it in the start of kernel setup).
-In the end of this code we'll restore the pointer to the `boot_params` into `rsi` again.
+We need preserve the value of `rsi`, because this register now stores a pointer to `boot_params`  which is a real mode structure that contains booting related data (remember,  this structure was populated at the start of the kernel setup).
+We pop the pointer to `boot_params` back to `rsi` after we execute this code.

-The next two `leaq` instructions calculates effective addresses of the `rip` and `rbx` with `_bss - 8` offset and put it to the `rsi` and `rdi`.
+The next two `leaq` instructions calculate the effective addresses of the `rip` and `rbx` registers with an offset of `_bss - 8` and assign the results to `rsi` and `rdi` respectively.
 Why do we calculate these addresses?
-Actually the compressed kernel image is located between this copying code (from `startup_32` to the current code) and the decompression code.
-You can verify this by looking at the linker script - [arch/x86/boot/compressed/vmlinux.lds.S](https://github.com/torvalds/linux/blob/v4.16/arch/x86/boot/compressed/vmlinux.lds.S):
+The compressed kernel image is located between this code (from `startup_32` to the current code) and the decompression code.
+You can verify this by looking at this linker script - [arch/x86/boot/compressed/vmlinux.lds.S](https://github.com/torvalds/linux/blob/v4.16/arch/x86/boot/compressed/vmlinux.lds.S):

 ```
 	. = 0;